runai-professional-services/blender/README.md

 The chart may be configured prior to install by editing the relevant fields in values.yaml file.
 Although most of the default parameters may remain as is, it's important to ensure that the fields relating to NFS storage are correctly updated for your use case.

+> [!NOTE]
 It is a hard requirement that the same NFS share is mounted on the users workstation.
-The default drive (Windows) is 'Z:\'.
+The > default drive (Windows) is 'Z:\'.
 Defaults for Windows and other OS may be set in values.yaml

 ## Usage